 This initial phase lasts a few days to a week or two and is followed by the progressive onset of seizures.
 Both focal seizures with impaired awareness (previously known as complex partial seizures, and typically described as staring episodes) and bilateral tonic-clonic seizures (often referred to as “grand mal” in non-medical terms) can occur.
 They are initially intermittent but become increasingly more frequent and the patient’s consciousness declines as he/she transitions into status epilepticus.

 This acute phase usually lasts days to several weeks and in some cases can even last several months.
 During this phase, the patient remains comatose due to the effect of the seizures and anesthetic treatment and can develop any of the complications associated with prolonged unconsciousness and mechanical ventilation.
-The mortality rate reaches 30% and is higher in adults.
+The mortality rate reaches 30% and is higher in adults than children.

 The infantile hemiconvulsion‐hemiplegia and epilepsy syndrome (IHHE) is a specific syndrome that also qualifies as NORSE.
 IHHE occurs in a patient <2 years old, presenting as NORSE with unilateral motor seizures, high‐grade fever persisting at the time of onset of refractory status epilepticus, and unilaterally abnormal acute imaging, followed by hemiparesis lasting at least 24 hours, and excluding definite infectious encephalitis.

 The most common causes of NORSE and FIRES are autoimmune/paraneoplastic disorders, such as encephalitis associated with anti-neuronal antibodies (anti-NMDA receptor, anti-voltage-gated potassium channel complex, etc.), followed by viral encephalitis.
-Genetic epilepsy syndromes associated with sensitivity to fever do not represent a major cause of NORSE and FIRES, as suggested by one study in children that did not find mutations in the SCN1A (Dravet syndrome), PCDH19 or POLG1 (Alpers syndrome) genes.
-The data available so far, however, are very limited and further studies are required to fully explore the hypothesis of a genetic predisposition.
+Genetic epilepsy syndromes associated with sensitivity to fever do not represent a major cause of NORSE and FIRES, as suggested by one study in children that did not find mutations in the SCN1A (the gene mostly associated with Dravet syndrome), PCDH19 or POLG1 (Alpers syndrome) genes.
+However, studies found genetic polymorphisms in the SCN2A gene (another gene involved in Dravet syndrome) and in the IL1RN gene (a gene coding for an immunomodulatory protein) in children with FIRES.
+These data are still very limited and further studies are required to fully explore the hypothesis of a genetic predisposition.

-As the term “cryptogenic” implies, the cause of cryptogenic NORSE and FIRES is currently unknown.
-The frequent occurrence of a mild febrile illness in the days preceding seizures and the presence of inflammatory markers in the cerebrospinal fluid (CSF) (though usually only mild) of patients with NORSE and FIRES suggest that it might be due to an excess of pro-inflammatory molecules in the brain, perhaps triggered by a viral infection.
+As the term “cryptogenic” implies, the cause of cryptogenic NORSE and FIRES is thus unknown.
+The frequent occurrence of a mild febrile illness in the days preceding seizures, the presence of inflammatory markers in the cerebrospinal fluid (CSF) (though usually only mild), and genetic polymorphisms in genes coding for immunomodulatory proteins of patients with NORSE and FIRES suggest that it might be due to an excess of pro-inflammatory molecules in the brain, perhaps triggered by a viral infection.
 This hypothesis is supported by experimental evidence that inflammatory molecules are powerful triggers of seizures in animals and by the fact that well established autoimmune disorders affecting the brain can lead to refractory SE.
-Furthermore, there is some evidence that immune-suppressing medications may be helpful, at least in some cases (more clearly shown in adults).
+Furthermore, there is some evidence from uncontrolled case series that early immune-suppressing medications may be helpful, at least in some cases.
 Finally, it is possible that a direct infection of the brain by an undetected and/or unknown pathogen can be responsible for some cases of NORSE and FIRES.

 NORSE and FIRES can occur at any age but preferentially affect young adults and school-age children, with a second peak occurring around age 65.
 In adults, females are more likely to be affected than males, but probably not in children.
-The idiopathic hemiconvulsion-hemiplegia and epilepsy syndrome (IHHE) is a related syndrome in infants, presenting as NORSE with unilateral motor seizures, high-grade fever, and unilaterally abnormal acute imaging, followed by hemiparesis.
+The idiopathic hemiconvulsion-hemiplegia and epilepsy syndrome (IHHE) is a related syndrome seen only in infants as discussed above.

 As NORSE and FIRES are not always clearly reported per se in series of patients with SE, but often as either “unknown cause” or “possible brain infection”, it is difficult to provide an accurate estimate of their incidence.
 However, it is likely that it is responsible for at least 10 to 20% of cases of refractory SE.
-This proportion can reach 50 to 70% when considering only cases of SE that persist or recur despite appropriate anesthetic treatment; or recur after withdrawal of anesthesia (known as “super-refractory” SE) and/or that persists for at least 7 days (known as “prolonged” RSE).
+This proportion can reach 50 to 70% when considering only cases of SE that persists or recurs despite appropriate anesthetic treatment or recurs after withdrawal of anesthesia (known as “super-refractory” SE), or that persists for at least 7 days (known as “prolonged” RSE).

-In the United States, SE occurs in 14 individuals/100,000 per year.
-Refractory SE represents approximately a third of all SE cases and NORSE represents approximately 20% of all RSE cases.
-Thus it can be estimated that ~3200 cases of NORSE, including FIRES, occur each year in the United States.
+In the United States, SE occurs in approximately 14 individuals/100,000 per year.
+Refractory SE represents approximately a third of all SE cases and NORSE represents approximately 20% of all RSE cases; thus NORSE represents approximately 7% of cases of SE, or close to 1/100,000 per year.
+Thus it can be estimated that about 3,200 cases of NORSE, including FIRES, occur each year in the United States.

-The diagnosis of NORSE or FIRES, as a clinical presentation, is usually made on clinical grounds in patients who developed refractory SE once obvious causes of SE have been excluded.
-The diagnosis of cryptogenic NORSE or FIRES can only be made once uncommon causes of SE have been carefully excluded (see Clinical Testing and Work-Up section below).
-As there is currently no known cause to cryptogenic NORSE and FIRES, no specific test is available.
+The diagnosis of NORSE or FIRES, as a clinical presentation, is usually made on clinical grounds in patients who develop refractory SE once obvious causes of SE have been excluded.
+The diagnosis of cryptogenic NORSE or FIRES can only be made once uncommon causes of SE have been carefully excluded (see Clinical Testing and Work-Up section below), which typically takes several weeks to complete.

 Clinical Testing and Work-Up

 The clinical work-up should aim at identifying treatable causes of refractory SE.
 Brain CT and MRI scans are required to rule out stroke and other conditions with a characteristic appearance on imaging.
-In some cases of cryptogenic NORSE and FIRES, brain MRI can reveal bilateral claustrum hyperintensity.
+In some cases of cryptogenic NORSE and FIRES, brain MRI can reveal leptomeningeal enhancement, bilateral claustrum hyperintensity or progressive mesial temporal lobe atrophy.
 Cerebrospinal fluid studies and blood tests should be performed to rule out infectious and known metabolic, infectious, inflammatory and autoimmune conditions.
-In selected cases, additional tests can be performed to identify other very rare causes of SE (a suggested diagnostic checklist can be found on http://www.norseinstitute.org/definitions/).
+In selected cases, additional tests can be performed to identify other very rare causes of SE (a suggested diagnostic evaluation can be found on the NORSE Institute website at http://www.norseinstitute.org/definitions/).
 Electroencephalography (EEG) and continuous EEG monitoring are usually required to detect seizures, as they frequently become increasingly subtler clinically, then undetectable, during the course of the disease.

-The treatment of SE initially consists of benzodiazepines (lorazepam, diazepam, or clonazepam), followed by a standard anticonvulsant medication, as in most cases of SE.
-Preference is given to drugs that are available in IV form (valproic acid, phenytoin, levetiracetam, phenobarbital and lacosamide).
+The treatment of SE initially consists of benzodiazepines (lorazepam, diazepam, or clonazepam), followed by a standard anti-seizure medication, as in most cases of SE.
+Preference is given to drugs that are available in IV form (valproic acid, phenytoin, fosphenytoin, levetiracetam, phenobarbital, lacosamide, and, more recently, brivaracetam).

-By definition, NORSE and FIRES do not respond to these first two lines of treatment, and additional drugs are required.
-The two options are either to try additional anticonvulsant medications and/or to induce pharmacological coma with an anesthetic drug.
-In the former case, medications available in an IV formulation are often favored but others (e.g., topiramate, pregabalin) are sometimes used later as add-on therapy.
-In the latter case, choices include infusions of midazolam, propofol and barbiturates (pentobarbital in the USA and thiopental in Europe).
-Of the three, midazolam has the best safety profile but may be associated with a higher risk of recurrent seizures.
+By definition, NORSE and FIRES do not respond to at least two lines of treatment, and additional drugs are required.
+The two options are either to try additional anti-seizure medications and/or to induce pharmacological coma with an anesthetic drug.
+In the former case, medications available in an IV formulation are often favored but others (e.g., topiramate, pregabalin, clobazam, perampanel) are sometimes used later as add-on therapy via nasogastric tube.
+Anesthetic agents utilized most commonly include infusions of midazolam, propofol and barbiturates (pentobarbital in the USA and thiopental in Europe).
+Of the three, midazolam likely has the best safety profile but may be associated with a higher risk of recurrent seizures.
 Barbiturates are associated with more prolonged coma and need for mechanical ventilation, with a higher rate of complications.
-Propofol carries a small risk of propofol infusion related syndrome (PRIS), a potentially lethal syndrome of acidosis, kidney and heart failure.
+Propofol carries a small risk of propofol infusion related syndrome (PRIS), a potentially lethal syndrome of metabolic acidosis, kidney and heart failure.

 When an underlying cause is identified it should be appropriately treated.